 Not all chocolate is created equal

 There’s a reason why most white chocolate seems like all sweetness and no substance.
-Or why that little “chocolate” egg is waxy.
+Or why that little “chocolate” treat is waxy.
 There’s also evidence that it’s far less healthy than pricier, darker choice.

 “You get what you pay for,” says Norman Brownlee (Baking ’94), a Culinary Arts pastry instructor who spends a lot of time working with, thinking about and tasting chocolate.